kamui-fin/res-bank/README.md

 #### Format

 `>importlinks` with an attached text file.
 The file must include _only_ links on separate lines.
+It optionally receives a string `keywords` to tag all the links.

 #### Example